 My friend Ned swears he’ll never smoke pot again.
-Sure, he’s made that same promise on prior occasions, but I wouldn’t be surprised if he follows through.
+Sure, he’s made that same promise on prior occasions, but I wouldn’t be surprised if he follows through this time.
 I know I would, under the same the circumstances.

 It’s not like Ned regularly partakes anymore.
 Since he became a family man, he’s limited his marijuana intake to special occasions.
 As he informed me last night, this past weekend witnessed one of those special occasions.

-As at actual Dead concerts in the good old days, Saturday night’s affair proved a psychedelic affair … for the audience.
+As at actual Dead concerts in the good old days, Saturday night’s affair proved a psychedelic affair — for the audience.
 Ned spotted more than one patron bemused by LSD or other hallucinogens; and the unmistakable scent of marijuana wafted throughout the venue all evening.
-In a bid to soak in the full concert-going experience, and to recapture the glory of their youth, Ned and his two fifty-something companions enjoyed a few tokes themselves.
+In a bid to soak up the full concert-going experience and recapture the glory of their youth, Ned and his two fifty-something companions enjoyed a few tokes themselves.

 Maybe the pot passed around was a lot stronger than they were used to.
 Or else they smoked more than their aging bodies could accommodate.
 In any event, Ned and his companions couldn’t recall ever getting so wasted.
 Phil’s pal, Jerry, even told Ned at one point: “I can’t lift my arms anymore, so you hold the joint for me.”
 From then on, each time a joint was passed around, Ned held it to Jerry’s lips before taking a puff of his own.